September 20, 2017, the day that Hurricane Maria made landfall, will live on forever in the minds and hearts of the people of Puerto Rico.

 That hasn’t stopped Ramos from doing all she can to increase preparedness in the community she holds so dearly and has been serving since she was a teenager.

 Since its opening in 1984, APJ has been a social hub for the community.
-The center provides support for hundreds of people each week.
-Many community members depend on them for hot meals and food, which the center now delivers to elderly members of the community after the hurricane.
+The centre provides support for hundreds of people each week.
+Many community members depend on them for hot meals and food, which the centre now delivers to elderly members of the community after the hurricane.

 “All of the community.
 Kids, young people, young adults, and the elderly.
-Homeless people,” Ramos says of the people who frequent the center.
+Homeless people,” Ramos says of the people who frequent the centre.

 The APJ is one of six established Resilience Hubs in Puerto Rico and provides fresh food from a community garden, clean water, psychological services to more than 300 people every week.
 Felipe, 73, and Ana, 68, tend to the community garden.